 This need was firmly established in the context of COST action MOBIEU (“Between Atom and Cell: Integrating Molecular Biophysics Approaches for Biology and Healthcare”, CA15126), started in 2016 and chaired by MOSBRI’s coordinator, Dr Patrick England.
 The MOBIEU network has successfully triggered the formation of a unique and truly pan-European biophysical community, by bringing together more than 150 resource laboratories, including research infrastructures and core facilities, coming from 30 different European countries.
 These laboratories, whether focused towards the understanding of biological systems or towards the development of novel methodologies and technologies, have an extensive and complementary expertise in biology, physics, chemistry, computing and biomedicine.

 MOSBRI networks 2 industrial partners and 13 academic centres of excellence from 11 different countries, each having unique and complementary expertise, and all currently offering biophysics services within schemes based on institutional policies.
-MOSBRI will provide access to a truly integrated panel of methodological tools and associated expertise, enabling breakthrough scientific discoveries concerning the molecular basis of biological processes and the development of novel therapeutic and prophylactic treatments.
+MOSBRI provides access to a truly integrated panel of methodological tools and associated expertise, enabling breakthrough scientific discoveries concerning the molecular basis of biological processes and the development of novel therapeutic and prophylactic treatments.
 In addition, continuous improvement of laboratory practices and cross-fertilization between centres will be attained through exchange of staff, joint research activities and multi-laboratory benchmarking actions.

 MOSBRI will contribute significantly to the qualitative and quantitative improvement of scientific research in molecular-scale biophysics and connected fields, with positive impacts on the health, well-being and environment of all European citizens.
 This will be achieved by focusing on the following five specific objectives covering Trans-National Access, Networking activities and Joint Research Activities: